 How Is It Different From 3D Animation?

 The most obvious difference is that 3D Animation utilizes 3D models, while 2D Animation is based on 2D drawings.
 In 3D Animation production, you will build 3D models using 3D objects and pose and move them, almost like a stop-motion production, but handled digitally.

 2D Animation Media

 2D Animation is a broad term that encompasses many different styles and techniques.
 We already mentioned stop-motion as one possible variation, but there are many other unique types of animation under this umbrella.

 This is a more traditional hand-drawn technique that doesn’t see as much use, especially with the increase in digital animation technology.
 Cel animation involves animators transferring their paper drawings onto a transparent sheet called a cel.
 This drawing will then be painted and placed over another sheet that has a static background.
 Cels will be photographed and then swapped, with each succeeding cel making another subtle movement.
 This sequence of images will eventually create the experience you know as animation.

 Cels will be photographed and then swapped, with each succeeding cel making another subtle movement.
 This series of photographs will eventually create the experience you know as animation.

 Cel animation made it possible for different animators to work on sections of the same animation at the same time, and the static backgrounds only needed to be drawn and colored once.
 The use of multiple translucent cel layers not only saved time but also opened the door to more complex animation technologies.

 We used this as an example earlier, and while simple versions of this may exist in classrooms across the world, more detailed and sophisticated flipbooks persist in the industry.

-Digital Animation still adheres to the fundamental principles of animation, but just utilizes more digital tools to get the job done.
+Digital Animation still adheres to the fundamental principles of animation but just utilizes more digital tools to get the job done.
 Now, instead of using sheets of paper or cels to make drawings, artists and their animation teams can manage their art, special effects, and background music in computer programs.
 This innovative approach has revolutionised the process of drawing cartoon characters, and nowadays, most cartoon characters are produced through this method.